aarontburn/nexus-slack-monkey/README.md

 ## Usage
-- On startup (or when the `Locate window` button is pressed), Discord Monkey will look for your open Discord window, and, if found within 10 seconds, will start monkeying the window into Nexus.
+- On startup (or when the `Locate window` button is pressed), Slack Monkey will look for your open Slack window, and, if found within 10 seconds, will start monkeying the window into Slack.
-- By providing a path to your Discord executable in the Settings, you unlock the following features:
+- By providing a path to your Slack executable in the Settings, you unlock the following features:
-  -  Opening the Discord app while it's already embedded into Nexus will swap to the Discord Monkey module.
+  -  Opening the Slack app while it's already embedded into Slack will swap to the Slack Monkey module.
-  -  The `Locate window` button will start a new instance of Discord if one isn't found.
+  -  The `Locate window` button will start a new instance of Slack if one isn't found.

-## Limitations:
-- Discord notifications will appear, but this will hide the red bubble.